Exploiting Symmetry in Integer Convex Optimization using Core Points: Abstract

 \section{Abstract}

 We consider convex programming problems with integrality constraints that are invariant under a linear symmetry group.
-We define a core point of such a symmetry group as an integral point for which the convex hull of its orbit does not contain integral points other than the orbit points themselves.
-These core points allow us to decompose symmetric integer convex programming problems.
-Especially for symmetric integer linear programs we describe two algorithms based on this decomposition.
-Using a characterization of core points for direct products of symmetric groups, we show that prototype implementations can compete with state-of-the art commercial solvers and solve an open MIPLIB problem.
+To decompose such problems we introduce the new concept of core points, i.e., integral points whose orbit polytopes are lattice-free.
+For symmetric integer linear programs we describe two algorithms based on this decomposition.
+Using a characterization of core points for direct products of symmetric groups, we show that prototype implementations can compete with state-of-the-art commercial solvers, and solve an open MIPLIB problem.